-Table 1.1 Electricity supply companies by domestic connections
+Table 1.1: Electricity supply companies by domestic connections

-- 1.22 Only Power NI's domestic supply tariffs are currently regulated.
-All commercial electricity supply and all other domestic supply services operate on a commercial and competitive basis.
-Because Power NI continues to have a dominate position in the domestic electricity supply sector, we have concluded that it is appropriate to continue to regulate its domestic supply tariff. - 1.23 The conclusion of UR's review of the latest change to Power NI's domestic tariff (maximum average price)7, effective from the 1 December 2024, provides information on the build-up of the Power NI tariff and how it is scrutinised by UR.
-It included an estimate of the annual average bill from 1 December 2024 of £989 inclusive of VAT8. - 1.24 The structure of the Power NI Price Control allows the company to recover most of its costs based on actual cost basis.
-This includes wholesale market costs including energy costs; Northern Ireland Renewable Obligation (NIRO) costs; Use of System (network) costs and other system costs such as system support service (SSS) costs and public service obligation (PSO) costs.
-Only the supplier charge, comprising the Power NI's internal costs and the margin required to finance its activities, is determined through this Price Control.
-In the latest assessment of Power NI tariff, the supplier charge makes up 8.4% of the total revenue Power NI expects to recover, equivalent to £83 of the annual average bill outlined above.
+- 1.21 Only Power NI's domestic supply tariffs are regulated.
+All commercial electricity supply and all other domestic supply services operate on a commercial and competitive basis. - 1.22 The structure of the Power NI Price Control allows the company to recover most of its costs on an actual cost basis, i.e. to pass through these costs to consumers in their bills.
+These include wholesale market costs including energy costs; Northern Ireland Renewable Obligation (NIRO) costs; Use of System (network) costs and other system costs such as system support service (SSS) costs and public service obligation (PSO) costs.
+Only the supplier charge, comprising Power NI's internal costs and the margin required to finance its activities, is determined through this Price Control.
+In the latest assessment of Power NI's tariff, the supplier charge makes up 8.4% of the total revenue Power NI expects to recover, equivalent to £83 of the annual average domestic bill.